AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 -------------------

 Logs with this prefix come from each gateway managed by the controller.
-These logs are sampled every 1 minutes, and give details about gateway memory, cpu and disk load.
+These logs are sampled every minutes and give details about gateway memory, cpu and disk load.

 Two example logs: